IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The claim content SHALL correspond to the content defined in the XUA specification (see ITI TF-2b: 3.40.4.1.2 Message Semantics).

-The mapping of IUA extension claims to XUA compliant SAML 2.0 Assertion attributes is shown in Table 3.71.6.1.2-1 below.
+The mapping of IUA extension claims to XUA compliant SAML 2.0 Assertion attributes is shown in Table 3.71.3.2.2.1-1 below.

-Table 3.71.6.1.1-1: JWT claims of the IUA extension and corresponding XUA Assertion attributes
+**Table 3.71.4.2.2.1-1: JWT claims of the IUA extension and corresponding XUA Assertion attributes**

 |JWT Claim                      |XUA Attribute
 |-------------------------------|---------------------------